10up/restricted-site-access/readme.txt

 == Upgrade Notice ==

-= 5.1 =
-Drops support for versions of WordPress prior to 3.5.

-= 4.0 =
-This update improves performance, refines the user interface, and adds support for showing restricted visitors a specific page.
-Please be advised that this udpate is specifically designed for WordPress 3.2+, and like WordPress 3.2, <strong>no longer supports PHP < 5.2.4</strong>.

-== Upgrade Notice ==

 = 7.3.2 =
 Drops support for versions of WordPress prior to 5.7.
 Drops support for versions of PHP prior to 7.4.